Floyd Patterson: Olympic results

 Patterson's amateur record was 40 wins (37 by knockout) and 4 defeats.

-Patterson carried his hands higher than most boxers, in front of his face.
+He carried his hands higher than most boxers, in front of his face.
 Sportswriters called Patterson's style a "peek-a-boo" stance.

 Professional career

-Patterson turned pro and steadily rose through the ranks, his only early defeat being an eight-round decision to former Light Heavyweight Champion Joey Maxim on June 7, 1954, at the Eastern Parkway Arena in Brooklyn, New York.
+Patterson turned pro and steadily rose through the ranks, his only early defeat being an eight-round decision to former light heavyweight champion Joey Maxim on June 7, 1954, at the Eastern Parkway Arena in Brooklyn, New York.

 Championship

 Although Patterson fought around the light heavyweight limit for much of his early career, he and manager Cus D'Amato always had plans to fight for the Heavyweight Championship.
 In fact, D'Amato made these plans clear as early as 1954, when he told the press that Patterson was aiming for the heavyweight title.
 However, after Rocky Marciano announced his retirement as World Heavyweight Champion on April 27, 1956, Patterson was ranked by The Ring magazine as the top light heavyweight contender.
 After Marciano's announcement, Jim Norris of the International Boxing Club stated that Patterson was one of the six fighters who would take part in an elimination tournament to crown Marciano's successor.
 The Ring then moved Patterson into the heavyweight rankings, at number five.